 Out-of-home advertising is a type of marketing that exists in the physical world and is not confined to electronic screens, although that is changing with digital billboards.
 This could include anything from billboards to bus stops and flyers to façades.
-It’s one of the oldest forms of advertising, and its history can be traced back to ancient civilizations that used things like wall paintings and stone carvings to communicate messages.
+It’s one of the oldest forms of advertising, and its history can be traced back to ancient civilizations that used wall paintings and stone carvings to communicate messages.

-In more recent times, out-of-home advertising has evolved into a highly sophisticated industry that uses cutting-edge technology to create dynamic and interactive experiences.
+More recently, out-of-home advertising has evolved into a highly sophisticated industry that uses cutting-edge technology to create dynamic and interactive experiences.

 The Metaverse Brings New Digital Marketing Opportunities

 As technology evolves, new media platforms and digital channels are constantly emerging.
-One of the most promising new frontiers is the metaverse, a virtual world that offers endless possibilities for brand engagement.
+One of the most promising new channels is the metaverse, a virtual world that offers possibilities for brand engagement.
 While the metaverse is still in its early stages, it has already shown immense potential as a digital marketing platform.